openebs-archive/openebs-docs/docs/ugcstor.md

    </div>

    From the above example output, there are 2 cStor pools are available, ie: cstor-disk-pool-2phf and cstor-disk-pool-zm8l.
 So it is possible to scale up the current volume replica count to 3 from 1.

-   **Note:** If there are no cStor pools available to perform volume replica scale-up , the fonllow the [steps](#expanding-cStor-pool-to-a-new-node) to create new cStor pool by updating existing SPC configuration.
+   **Note:** If there are no cStor pools available to perform volume replica scale-up , the follow the [steps](#expanding-cStor-pool-to-a-new-node) to create new cStor pool by updating existing SPC configuration.

 6. Perform the following command to get the details of the cStor Pool where new replica is going to be created: